yiflin/cop-3503-project/README.md

 make something that stores a bunch of possible questions and answers for the sphinx riddle, and randomly selects one and writes it into SPHINX_RIDDLE.txt at start of program

+edit Trolls class to have randomly generated time until sunrise

-write Player class, edit all of the quests to take in player stats to decide whether player defeats monster or not
+edit Player class, edit all of the quests to take in player stats to decide whether player defeats monster or not

 write dragon quest